 The cluster was discovered by the French astronomer Pierre Méchain in 1781.
 It was the last object Charles Messier entered into his catalogue.

-The explosion occurred at an approximate distance of 11,000 years from Earth and the first light of the supernova is believed to have reached us about 300 years ago.
+The supernova occurred at an approximate distance of 11,000 years from Earth and the first light of the event is believed to have reached us about 300 years ago.

 NGC 185 (Caldwell 18)